Raintown (album): Legacy

 On 27 February 2006, Raintown was reissued as part of Columbia's Legacy Edition series.
 The re-issue was expanded to 2 CDs.
 The first CD featured the original 11-track album.
 The second CD featured alternate cuts of all 11 album tracks, as well as the two original CD bonus tracks "Riches" and "Kings of the Western World".

 The new edition did not include the varied bonus cuts (remixes and b-sides) that were found on the singles from the album.

 Another reissue was released on 22 October 2012 by Edsel Records as part of a catalogue reissue program for the band's first five studio albums.
 This set contained all of the B-sides and remixes associated with the album, as well as also including the Legacy Edition bonus disc.

+Reception

+Spin called it, "a listener's delight, yet a reviewer's frustration — no easy comparisons, no simple descriptions, no trendy affiliations, because few other acts make such surprisingly timeless, sophisticated, and genuinely emotional pop music these days."

 Track listing

 All songs written by Ricky Ross, except where noted: